csbrightside/craigbaldwin.com/site/content/about/_index.md

 ---
 title: "About"
-description: "I live in London and work at We Make Websites as the development lead.
-I'm also a front-end developer, pod development lead, Shopify expert, and avid runner and walker."
+description: "We Make Websites' Development Lead, living in London.
+Also a front-end developer, pod development lead, Shopify expert, and avid runner and walker."
 handle: "about"
 layout: "text"
 colour: "orange"